 The Nuvaring is a small, pliable ring that you insert into the vagina.
 You leave it in place for three weeks at a time, then take it out for the fourth week.
 If used appropriately, you should not be able to feel the ring when it is in place.
 The ring works by giving off hormones, much like the hormones in the pill, that prevent your ovaries from releasing eggs.
 The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.
 When used properly, the Nuvaring is very effective and may improve menstrual bleeding in addition.

-Ortho Evra is a contraceptive skin patch containing a combination of female hormones that prevent ovulation.
+A contraceptive skin patch containing a combination of female hormones that prevent ovulation.
 This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
 The patch is changed on a weekly basis and left off for one week at the end of every month for a “placebo week.”

 Depo provera (the shot)